 RS-232C is the most widely used communications standard for information transfer between computing equipment.
 RS-232C versions of the D5000 will interface to virtually all popular computers without any additional hardware.
+Although the RS-232C standard is designed to connect a single piece of equipment to a computer, the D5000 system allows for several modules to be connected in a daisy-chain network structure.
 The advantages offered by the RS-232C standard are: